rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 ### :material-text-box-search-outline: Common `nrx` Arguments

-- `-c, --config CONFIG`: Defines the configuration file to use.
+- `-c, --config CONFIG`: Defines the configuration file to be used.
 - `-a, --api API`: Defines the NetBox API URL.
-- `-s, --site SITE`: Specifies the NetBox site to export.
+- `-s, --site SITE`: Specifies the NetBox site to be exported.
-- `-t, --tags TAGS`: Defines the NetBox tags to export.
+- `-t, --tags TAGS`: Defines the NetBox tags to be exported.
 - `-o, --output OUTPUT`: Defines the output format (e.g., 'clab', 'cyjs').
 - `-D, --dir DIR`: Defines the output directory.
 - `--insecure`: Disables TLS certificate verification.